 Use Proper Packing Supplies for Your Desktop and Computer Tower

 A desktop is best kept in its original box and Styrofoam inserts.
 If you don’t have original packaging obtaining cost-effective supplies will reduce your moving expenses – so make sure finding free materials is on your moving-out list.
 A sturdy cardboard box with plenty of cushioning material will do the job.
 Put a lot of bubble wrap or towels at the bottom of the box and then place the computer tower wrapped in soft packing paper and secured with tape.

 Packing paper protects the surface of the computer from the sticky bubble wrap.
 However, there is no need to dismantle the computer case, since the parts could get damaged or lost during transport.
 It is perfectly fine to just put the whole computer tower if you use enough packing paper and bubble wrap.
 The same goes for your monitor.
 However, the box with a PC can get pretty heavy, so be careful how you lift it to avoid injury during the relocation.

 Pack Your Laptop

 Laptops are designed to be portable, which means it will be easier to move them to your new home.
 Turn it off first, close the lid and remove the cord and additional devices if there are any.
 Fold the cord with the AC adapter carefully, secure it with a rubber band and place it in the appropriate slot in the laptop bag.
-If you do not have a laptop bag, enfold the device in some cushioning material, secure with tape and place it in a suitcase with clothes.
+If you do not have a laptop bag, enfold the device in some cushioning material, secure it with tape, and place it in a suitcase where you packed clothes.

 Take Your Laptop With You

 The best option is to transport your laptop by yourself to your new home, as it is neither too heavy nor bulky.
+Moroevr, if you are relocating for a job, you’ll probably need it right away.
 It is also perfect for those moving into a smaller home since it takes so little space.

 Shipping Your Items